 Blow bubbles, buddy!

-From the two controllable characters, a green and a cyan dragon, to the background/stage colors..
-Bubble Bobble was more colorful than a rainbow!
+From the two controllable characters, a green and a cyan dragon, to the background/stage colours… Bubble Bobble was more colourful than a rainbow!
 That’s not to say the graphics or animations were simple though.
-From the bubbles the dragons blew, to the different enemies, not to mention all the powerups.. score related items and of course the kinda weird thing where you could face a wall, start blowing bubbles and gain points from that!
+From the bubbles the dragons blew, to the different enemies, not to mention all the powerups.. score related items and of course the kind of weird thing where you could face a wall, start blowing bubbles and gain points from that!
 Wouldn’t recommend it though – especially if you’re with a second player, as you may upset him/her for slacking while he/she is busy taking care of the enemies.
 No one likes that kind of player.

 A second player?
 Wait, what?!

-Bubble Bobble had a feature that was quite rare in the 1980s: It let two people play the game at the same time!
-This meant that unlike most games, there would be no need to sit around and wait for someone to finish playing before it was your turn.
-Instead you’d pick up a second joystick, plug it in, press the fire button and off you went – ready to help your fellow dragon player with an extra stream of bubbles.
+Bubble Bobble had a feature that was quite rare in the 80s: it let two people play the game at the same time!
+This meant that, unlike most games, there would be no need to sit around and wait for someone to finish playing before it was your turn.
+Instead, you’d pick up a second joystick, plug it in, press the fire button and off you went – ready to help your fellow dragon player with an extra stream of bubbles.

 The actual controls were never to blame for any deaths, which is always a good thing.
 I guess being able to blame the game for dying in it would have been good fun, but Bubble Bobble would have none of that; death was your own fault there!

 There were no spike pits or other hazardous environments to watch out for either.
 Just you and a lot of enemies, of various shapes and sizes, as the game progressed.
 Like I said earlier, however, that does not mean it was always a smooth ride without any kind of difficulty.
 The number of enemies you had to deal with at once, combined with some a bit confusing level layouts, definitely gave the player(s) a good challenge.